TempleEight/temple-docs/TempleEight/docs/reference/templefile-spec.md

 _Blocks_: Service and Project

-Specify the database engine to use for the service server.
+Specify the database engine to use for the database backing the service.
-If it is not specified, it will fall back to the value given in the project block (which also specifies the database engine to use for the [auth server](../guide/authentication)).
+If it is not specified, it will fall back to the value given in the project block (which also specifies the database engine to use for the auth service database, if applicable).

 Possible values of `db`: